 Screen OFF - From: 20:00 TO: 08:00 0

 If this option is selected, the data can be automatically updated when a USB key is inserted on the Linutop machine.

 If checked, the mouse pointer will disappear during slideshows.

 If checked, the videos will not output sound.

 This option run an external video player using full hardware acceleration.
 On OS XS (Raspberry Pi) this allows maximum video resolution of 1080p (video can't be stopped during playing),(Some HD videos might require more GPU memory to work properly and prevent a black screen).
-On PC, this option launche by default MPlayer and require adding acceleration software package.
-Other command line base hardware accelerators can be configured to accomodate other graphic cards.
+On PC, this option launch by default MPlayer and require adding acceleration software package.
+Other command line base hardware accelerators can be configured to accommodate other graphic cards.

 You can use an external browser for maximum compatibility.
 The external browser must be configured in full screen.
 This option allows you to host an authentication to access a secure web page.